ontogen/ontogen.github.io/_posts/2024-08-14-ontogen-configuration-with-bog.md

   image: /assets/images/ontogen-introduction-article-4.png
 mermaid: true
 ---
-This is the fourth and last post in a series of four blog posts introducing the different parts of the Ontogen version control system and the ideas behind it:
+This is the fourth and last of a series of four blog posts introducing the different parts of the Ontogen version control system and the ideas behind it:

 1. [Introducing Ontogen](/introduction/part-1)
 2. [Ontogen's Versioning Model](/introduction/part-2)